Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 - [ ] add 'other' for each section

-- [ ] Add introductions and explinations of each section.
+- [ ] check introductions and explinations for each section

 - [ ] Cookies notification if saving data to the browser?

 - [ ] Add charts to email

-- [ ] Add screen reader support for all elements (including image tags)
+- [ ] !!IMPORTANT Add screen reader support for all elements (including image tags) aria and alt tags!

 - [ ] Check bug with hero image on iOS devices

 ## BACKLOG (Higher > Lower Priority)
+- [ ] Hide sidebar on mobile devices

 - [ ] Change currency information within the input field to account for global usage.
 Check the following site for entering currency information https://codepen.io/559wade/pen/LRzEjj